Battle of the Trough: Battle

 The Indian trail crossed the river about a mile above the said spring, at which the Indians had been in the habit of stopping and preparing something to eat on their passages up and down the valley.
 Here the whites expected to overtake them....
 Soon after crossing the river their smoke was discovered, but in place of taking their repast at the spring, as usual, they had advanced up to the head of a small branch entering into the Potomac immediately below the spring.
 A point projected down to the bottom on each side of this branch; the right hand point being somewhat easiest of ascent, the whites concluded to ascend that point to bring on the battle.
 The Indians, expecting to be followed, had their spies out, and as soon as it was discovered which point the whites took, a part of the Indians slipped down the other point and got in the rear of the whites without their being aware of this movement.

-The Indians, who (according to one account) were now revealed to be a party of some 60 or 70 warriors under the Shawnee chief Killbuck, had managed to get between them and their horses.
+The Indians, who (according to one account) were now revealed to be a party of some 60 or 70 warriors under the Lenape chief Killbuck, had managed to get between them and their horses.
 The whites were now pinned between a steep mountainside (to the east) and the flood-swollen river (to the west).

 The battle soon commenced, and raged with great fury for some time on both sides, but the whites found that they were outgeneraled as well as largely outnumbered; they were soon beat back and compelled to force their way through the enemy in their rear.
 In doing so, many lost their lives and many were wounded.
 Those that succeeded in breaking through, had each to shift for himself — some plunged into the river, which was not far from the spring; some took up the bottom, on the route they had pursued the Indians.